 What are the requirements to play in Competitive Mode?

-What is the difference between Rank, Rank Rating, and Act Rank?
+What's the difference between Rank and Act Rank?

 It’s important that Agents, like yourself, have the competitive edge, so we’ve devised a few different ways to measure your skill.